CIA activities in Guatemala: Operation PBSuccess

+PBFORTUNE was terminated and in August 1953, President Eisenhower authorized a new operation with a $2.7 million dollar budget, operation PBSUCCESS.
+Although the operation was designed, “to remove covertly, and without bloodshed if possible, the menace of the present Communist-controlled government of Guatemala,” by means of “psychological warfare, political action, and subversion.”
+The mention of assassination was not mentioned in the overall plan.
 New developments in early 1953 proposed the use of “sabotage, defection, penetration, and propaganda efforts” to topple the Guatemalan government and military.
 Armas had plans to persuade the Guatemalan army to defect as well.
 The CIA conducted Operation PBSuccess, the 1954 coup d'état in Guatemala.
-It entailed an agreement between US President Eisenhower and the Dulles Brothers to remove President Arbenz from office.
+It also entailed an agreement between President Eisenhower and the Dulles Brothers to remove President Arbenz from office.
 John Foster Dulles (who would eventually become the United States Secretary of State) was serving at the time as a lawyer for the United Fruit Company, a US corporation with vast business interests in Central America, while his brother Allen Dulles was the acting director of the CIA.
-The United States then wanted to install Colonel Costillo Armas in Arbenz' place.
+The United States then wanted to install Colonel Castillo Armas in Arbenz' place.
 To accomplish these ends, the United States sought to promote a propaganda "terror campaign" in order to terrify and demoralize both Arbenz and his troops.

-In addition to the propaganda campaign against President Arbenz, the United States began to strafe the capital city with air raids, eventually leading to Arbenz' own forced resignation as President.
-The CIA understood Operation PBSuccess as having "marked an early zenith" in the CIA's covert history.
-PBSuccess involved a covert paramilitary and psychological, meaning torture, operation.
+The last stage of the operation called for the rounding up of Communists and collaborators, which did result in the deaths of hundreds of Guatemalans once Armas was in power.